 Our first spirited stop is Wooden Cross Cemetery near Cabot.
 This site, marked by the remains of the original “wooden cross,” is the location of a mass burial site of those that died from a horrible flu epidemic in the 1800’s.
 These individuals were buried in unmarked graves and are represented by this single grave marker.
 There is a roadside marker about this site on the corner of Sasse and Cornetti Roads.

-Head to Butler, which has three wine/spirit options for you:
+Head to Butler, which has foue wine/spirit options for you:

-- Deer Creek Winery, has a newlly-expanded location inside Clearview Mall in Butler.
-Try their signature raspberry wines; Deer Creek Raspberry for those who prefer sweet and Raspberry Royale for those who prefer dry.
+- Deer Creek Winery on North Main Street and try their signature raspberry wines; Deer Creek Raspberry for those who prefer sweet and Raspberry Royale for those who prefer dry.